• Skip to primary navigation

 How can we protect Manatees?

-• Support organizations that are working to protect manatees.
-There are many organizations that are working to protect manatees.
-You can donate money, volunteer your time, or simply spread the word about their work.
+• Support the many organizations working to protect manatees, You can donate money, volunteer your time, or simply spread the word about their work

-• Reducing our use of pollutants.
-Manatees are susceptible to a number of pollutants, including oil, pesticides, and fertilizers.
-These pollutants can harm their health and even kill them.
-We can all do our part to reduce our use of pollutants by recycling, using fewer pesticides, and fertilizing our lawns less often.
+• Reducing our use of pollutants, including oil, pesticides, and fertilizers that can harm their health and even kill them.
+We can all do our part to reduce our use of pollutants by recycling using fewer pesticides, and reducing how often we fertilize our lawns.
+Manatees are highly sensitive to these pollutants, harming their health and even causing death.

 Primary Sidebar